soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

 This schema defines that only the "name" and "age" properties are allowed in the object.
-Any additional properties will not be allowed.
-To allow you can make the value \`True\`.
+Any additional properties will not be permitted.
+To enable you can make the value `` True` ``

 ### items